Fix: Always on Display not Working on Samsung Galaxy

 Check for Updates

-4. Once the update is complete, restart your phone.
+4. After the update, restart your phone.

-5. Upon restart, check if AOD is operating fine.
+5. Check if AOD is working properly.

-Solution 12: Reset the Device to the Factory Defaults
+12. Reset Your Device to Factory Defaults

 Tap on Backup and Reset